All About International Women's Health Day 2025

 Share

 The fight for reclaiming women's bodies for themselves is far from over.
-Women's sexual and reproductive health and rights (SRHR) are a part of their human rights.
-International Day of Action for Women's Health is commemorated on May 28 every year since 1987 to protect the strides made by women and allies in securing sexual and reproductive justice and resisting attempts to undo the work that has been done in this space.
+Women's sexual and reproductive health and rights (SRHR) are fundamental human rights, yet they continue to be challenged in various parts of the world.
+Since 1987, International Women's Health Day, observed on May 28, has served as a global movement to protect the progress made in securing sexual and reproductive justice while resisting efforts to reverse these achievements.

 Health Issues Women Face